Can every non-resident claim a New Zealand tax refund?

 Will I be taxed as a non-resident or resident in New Zealand?

-While on a working holiday visa in New Zealand, you are a non-resident for tax purposes in the country.
+While on a work and holiday visa in New Zealand, you are a non-resident for tax purposes in the country.
 Non-residents must have stayed less than 183 days (non-consecutive) in any 12-month period.

 If you stay for more than 183 days in New Zealand, then you will be considered a New Zealand tax resident.